Vyral/base-template/_posts/2019-01-21-how-to-make-the-most-out-of-small-spaces.md

 **3. Use furniture for storage.** Don’t have a lot of floor space?
 Use tables and benches with hidden storage compartments.
 Crates, boxes, and containers that are low in depth but wide are great for under-bed storage.

-If you’re looking for a new home, check out our inventory on [www.JeffCookRealEstate.com](www.JeffCookRealEstate.com){: target="_blank"}, and feel free to reach out to us for any questions you have.
+If you’re looking for a new home, check out our inventory on [www.JeffCookRealEstate.com](www.JeffCookRealEstate.com), and feel free to reach out to us for any questions you have.